On solving basic equations over the semiring of functional digraphs: Introduction

-where $X^w$, as usual, is the multiplication of $X$ with itself $w$ times.
-In~\cite{dorigatti2018}, it is shown that the problem of finding solutions to Equation~\eqref{eq:poly=costante} is in \NP.
-In~\cite{DENNUNZIO2023101932}, an algorithmic pipeline is provided for finding the solutions of~\eqref{eq:poly=costante} when all the digraphs involved are the digraph of a permutation (\ie they are unions of loops and cycles).
-The software pipeline essentially relays on the solution of a finite (potentially exponential) number of \textbf{basic equations} of the type
+In~\cite{dorigatti2018}, it is shown that the problem of deciding if there exist solutions to Equation~\eqref{eq:poly=costante} is in \NP.
+However, we do not know if the problem is \NP-complete.
+Our current conjecture is that it might be in \P. In~\cite{DENNUNZIO2023101932}, an algorithmic pipeline is provided for finding the solutions of~\eqref{eq:poly=costante} when all the digraphs involved are the digraph of a permutation (\ie they are unions of loops and cycles).
+The software pipeline essentially relies on the solution of a finite (potentially exponential) number of \textbf{basic equations} of the type

-where $A$ is made by a single cycle of size $p$ and $B$ is a union of cycles of size $q$ (of course, it might be $p\ne q$).
+where $A$ is a single cycle of size $p$ and $B$ is a union of cycles of size $q$ (of course, it might be $p\ne q$).
 In this paper, we prove that deciding if equations of type~\eqref{eq:basic} have solutions or not is in \P.

-The interest of this result is manyfold.
-Without any doubt it will significantly improve the performances of the software pipeline in ~\cite{DENNUNZIO2023101932} for the case in which one is interested to the existence of solutions and not to their enumeration.
-It will shed some light in some connected important questions concerning the cancellation problem for functional graphs \ie the problem of establishing if $G\cdot F\isomorfo G\cdot H$ implies $F\isomorfo H$ where $F, G$ and $H$ are FGs and $\isomorfo$ is graph isomorphism~\cite{DORE2024114514, NAQUIN2024114509}.
-We refer the reader to the classical book of Hammak for the factorization and the cancellation problems for more general graphs~\cite{hammack2011handbook}.
+The interest in this result is manyfold.
+Without a doubt, it will significantly improve the performance of the software pipeline in ~\cite{DENNUNZIO2023101932} for the case in which one is interested in the existence of solutions and not in their enumeration.
+It will shed some light on some connected important questions concerning the cancellation problem for functional digraphs \ie the problem of establishing if $G\cdot F\isomorfo G\cdot H$ implies $F\isomorfo H$ where $F, G$ and $H$ are FDs and $\isomorfo$ is the relation of graph isomorphism~\cite{DORE2024114514, NAQUIN2024114509}.
+We refer the reader to the classical book of \cite{hammack2011handbook} for the factorization and cancelation problems for more general graphs.